Jason-Staats/up-or-on-the-rocks/README.md

 ## Planned Updates
 This project is designed as a living analysis.
 The SARIMA model projects employment through December 2026, and actual BLS data will be incorporated monthly as releases become available.
-The next scheduled BLS Employment Situation release covering April 2026 data is May 8, 2026.
+CES employment estimates are subject to monthly revision as additional payroll data becomes available.
+The next scheduled BLS Employment Situation release covering May 2026 data is June 5, 2026.
 Key questions to track throughout 2026:

 - Does the forecast gap widen or narrow as the year progresses?
 - Does the summer seasonal peak materialize at the expected magnitude?